Here Peter Hanley looks at small business marketing strategies and how you can elevate your business without spending a whole heap of money.

 Let’s be clear here in saying you don’t need to spend a lot of money on a website.
 It does not have to be over flash it just needs to deliver some basic information.

-Name of the business, contact details, bio and what you do.
-That’s not to hard now is it?
+Name of the business, contact details, bio, and what you do.
+That’s not too hard now is it?

 The purpose of the website is an entry to your business so you can sell something.
 It is an electronic calling card that directs traffic to you.